arshiaor/cryptography/README.md

 # cryptography
 ## Description
   This is a simple Program to Encrypt and Decrypt String files immediately.<br />
-  for this program to work you will to generate a key in bytes format.<br/>
+  for this program to work you will need to generate a key in bytes format.<br/>
   to Generate a key file you can do these fellow steps:
   ```
    from cryptography.fernet import Fernet